|

 Sorrel makes an excellent soup and sauce.
 It can be used as watercress and/or spinach in sauce recipes.
 It is slightly sour (lemony sour) and has the reputation of being a diuretic.

 You start off by buying a plant.
 It's a perennial and will grow year after year, increasing in size as it goes.
+You can grow it from seed, but people usually buy or beg a root from a friend.

 It grows best in light soil and full sun although it will tolerate some shade - it needs to be sheltered.